Keeping things tidy: Why your home plays a crucial role

 When I moved from Germany to Switzerland, I took only half of my belongings.
 Later, when I moved to California for over three years, I brought even less.
 And you know what?
 I didn’t miss a single thing.

 My tip: Anything you find while tidying up that you've long forgotten about can go.
-Give it away, donate it, or throw it away.
-The fewer things you own, the easier it will be to establish a functioning system and keep things organized.
+Give it away, donate it, or dispose of it.
+The fewer things you own, the easier it will be to create a functional system and maintain order.

 You can also give unused items a “second chance.”
 For example, if you’re unsure about certain clothes, set a deadline: place them visibly in your closet and give them a few months.
 If you still haven’t worn them by then: it’s time to say goodbye.